baguilar6174/node-natours-server/README.md

 If you need local mongo database

 - Install docker
-- Run `docker-compose up -d` This command create a local volumen in root project to save data
+- Run `docker-compose up -d` This command create a local volumen in root project to save data.

+**Important**: If you don't need mongo from Docker or if you decide to use some different email client, set your configuration into `.env` file.
+Mi `docker-compose.yaml` create two containers:

+1. **Mongo Database**: the volume of this database is allocated in the root of your project `./mongo` if you delete this folder you'll lose your data.
+2. **Mailhog Server**: this client allow you to send emails in to local machine.
+You can view the email inbox at [http://localhost:8025/](http://localhost:8025/)

 - Rename `.env.template` to `.env` and add your environment variables
-- Create initial data in your DB using the endpoint: _**GET**_ `http://localhost:3000/api/v1/tours/seed`
 - Run `yarn dev`

 If your want to create build production, run `yarn build`